SFULibrary/islandora_doi_framework/modules/islandora_doi_datacite/README.md

 This module creates a record complying with the [DataCite Metadata Schema](https://schema.datacite.org/) from an object's DC datastream, and using the "Assign DOI" functionality provided by the Islandora DOI Framework module, posts it to the [DataCite Metadata Store](https://search.datacite.org/) along with the object's URL.
 These two tasks together mint a DOI for the object.
 The object's PID is used as its DOI's "suffix", resulting in DOIs that look like 10.5072/islandora:1234 ('10.5072' is the test DOI prefix; the one assigned to your institution will be used instead).
 Optionally, the module can generate a UUID to use as the DOI suffix.

+This module also provides the ability to update the meatadata and URL associated with a DOI.
+If an object has a DOI, the user is presented with an "Update DOI" button instead of an "Assign DOI" button.
+Currently, updating DOIs needs to be done manually.
+Use cases for when automatic updates should be applied are welcome.

 DataCite's Metadata Schema enforces some constraints.
 Specifically:

 * the schema requires elements that correspond to DC's 'creator', 'title', 'publisher', 'date', and 'type'